avin-sharma/devfolio/README.md

 Here we do **NOT** do that, just write code in typescript files and do `npm start` it just works.

 Another thing to keep in mind is the difference between `.ts` and `.tsx` file types, if you are using JSX(any kind of html tags in the file) then make sure your file is of the type `.tsx` otherwise `.ts`.
 More often than not we would be writing react code so `.tsx` would be the way to go.

-To run:
-1. Go to the back_end_file_manipulation directory and run npm install followed by npm start
-2. Now come back to the devfolio directory and run npm install followed by npm start

-Note: To test the stripe checkout you can follow https://stripe.com/docs/testing where sample credit card details are provided.

 ## Coding style guide + tips